-It is usual for the employer's solicitors to draft the settlement agreement and therefore generally will have been drafted to protect the employer's interests.
-It may be appropriate for the employee or their solicitor to negotiate amendment to the terms of the settlement agreement.
+It is usual for the employer’s solicitors to draft the settlement agreement and therefore will generally have been drafted to protect the employer’s interests.
+It may be appropriate for the employee or their solicitor to negotiate amendments to the terms or wording of the settlement agreement.

 5. Does an employee have to sign a settlement agreement?